CFA® Exam: Why Your Ethics Score Matters

 What if we tried to use a more practical measure to illustrate the problem?

-It’s purely hypothetical but let’s assume that the MPS set for an exam is 68%.
-As a rule, you pass if you reach the MPS and fail if not.
-However, your Ethics score is in a position to adjust the rule.
-How?
-Take a look:
+CFA Institute never discloses the MPS but, as a rule, you pass if you reach the MPS and fail if not.
+However, your Ethics score can affect the MPS rule.

 If you’re a level 1 CFA exam candidate, there are 180 questions in your exam.
 We know that all questions are given equal importance.
-If each question is scored 1 point, we get the total of 180 points.
-MPS of 68% gives exactly 122.4 points.
+If each question is scored 1 point, we get a total of 180 points.
+It’s purely hypothetical but let’s assume that the MPS set for your exam is 68%.
+MPS of 68% is exactly 122.4 points that you need to have to pass the exam.
 However, there are no half points in the exam because you either get a question wrong or right.

 To illustrate the Ethics adjustment, we assume you scored either 122 or 123 points in your exam: